gesslar/glpu/doc/wiki/simul_efun/function.md

 ### PARAMETERS

-    mixed arg - The arguments to assemble into a callback.
+* `mixed arg` - The arguments to assemble into a callback.

-### RETURNS

-    mixed[] - The assembled callback.

 ## DESCRIPTION